geloman-likes-rust/dotfiles/handy-scripts/userguide.md

 ## [`handy-scripts`](bin) user-friendly guide

-before using all of my handy scripts, u must have all of these tools installed on your machine:
+before using all of my handy scripts, u must have all these tools installed on your machine:

 ### some prerequisite tools: